Bhumika-Patidar/apnacollege-demo/README.md

 # apnacollege-demo
-this is my first Git Repositor
+this is my first Git Repository.
 Author-Bhumika Patidar